eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 #
 ### Running pgAdmin in a Docker Container

-**To manage the PostgreSQL database through a web interface, run pgAdmin using this command:**
+To manage the PostgreSQL database through a web interface, start pgAdmin using this command:
 ```bash
 docker run -d \
 -e PGADMIN_DEFAULT_EMAIL="admin@admin.com" \